Standing Forward Bend

 Variations:

-Padangusthasana is a posture that you may often do in a yoga class immediately after Uttanasana in a yoga flow series.
+Padangusthasana is a posture you may often practice in a yoga class immediately after Uttanasana in a yoga flow series.

 After you've come into Uttanasana, step your feet about one foot apart from each other.
 The outside edges of the feet should be parallel to each other.